 Next time your child pushes your buttons, consider this: No one can make you feel upset.
 If you're getting triggered, that's your responsibility.

-your child's behavior is annoying you.
+Sure, your child's behavior is annoying you.
 And maybe for good reason.
 But that’s YOUR annoyance.
-Another parent in the same situation might be able to just
+Another parent in the same situation might be able to

-dissolve the tension with laughter or empathy, because they don’t have a hot button about this issue.
-(And yes, that parent has other triggers, which may
+just dissolve the tension with laughter or empathy, because they don’t have a hot button about this issue.
+(And yes, that parent has other triggers,

-not bother you at all.
-The point isn't to compare ourselves, but to acknowledge that what bothers us is at least partly about our own issues.)
+which may not bother you at all.
+The point isn't to compare ourselves, but to remember that what bothers us is at least partly about our own issues.)

-Are you so depleted that you resent your child's age-appropriate neediness?
+- Are you so depleted that you resent your child's neediness?

 2. Remember that taking responsibility for your feelings doesn't mean blaming yourself.

-Parents, being human, are never perfect.
-And children have an unerring ability to trigger us, expose our wounded places, draw out our unreasonable fears
+Of course, being human, we'll never be perfect.
+And children have an unerring ability to trigger us, expose our wounded places, draw out our unreasonable

-and anger.
+fears and anger.
 So accept your feelings, including your frustration and anger at your child.
-Those are normal feelings, and having them doesn't mean you
+Those are normal emotions!

 3. Reframe your child's behavior.